keto-granola/infra/README.md

 ### Restrict droplet firewall to Cloudflare IPs

-Run once per droplet after flipping to proxied, and periodically afterward to pick up any changes to Cloudflare's published IP ranges:
+Run once per droplet after flipping to proxied:

 ```bash
 ./scripts/update-cf-firewall.sh
 ```

 This fetches Cloudflare's current IPv4/IPv6 ranges and updates `ufw` to only allow inbound 80/443 from those ranges.
-Safe to re-run.
+The script is safe to re-run and it runs automatically on every Docker start or droplet reboot.

 ### Verify setup

-From another terminal, run:
+1. From another terminal, run:

 ```bash
 curl -I --max-time 5 http://<droplet_ip>